 Thailand will welcome you with a smile as golden as her idyllic beaches and glittering temples.
 Loved the world over, each year millions flock to her shores to experience a fascinating fusion of history, culture, sophistication, relaxation, and full-on fun.
 From the bustling city of Bangkok to the picture-perfect island of Phuket, read on to discover all you need to know about this enchanting country.

-We partner with the best hotels and resorts to offer you the perfect place to recuperate in luxury after your surgery.
+We partner with the best hotels and resorts in Bangkok and Phuket, so you can recuperate in luxury after your surgery.

 The Homm Bliss

 Thailand is a relaxed, warm and welcoming country.
 Just like travelling anywhere abroad, it’s important to familiarise yourself with the culture of the country’s people before you arrive.
 Being across rules, cultural etiquette and local customs will not only ensure you have a smooth visit, but it will enrich your Thai experience tenfold.

 Important Travel Information

 Read through our Thailand Travel FAQs to learn about mandatory entry requirements, safety protocols and more.